UCL/ucl_software_carpentry/installation/install.md

 Enthought Canopy.

 The Enthought Canopy python distribution exists in two different versions.
 A basic free version with a limited number of packages (Canopy express) and a non free full version.
-The full version can however be obtained free of charge for academic use.
+The full version can be obtained free of charge for academic use.
 Register with [Enthought Scientific Computing](https://enthought.com/products/canopy/academic/) using your UCL e-mail address for an academic licence.